rmontag-uw/SALT-App/README.md

-# cnt-testsuite-unified-application
+# SALT-App
-The combined application for our saline tank testing platform
+The GUI Application for our SALT testing platform